FAQ – full list

 - Register as the venue's official Tournament Director using this form.

-- Tell us who has qualified from your venue before the results deadline (this is usually 1 week after the end of the season).
-You can tell us via phone, or email - we also have a handy form on the site here.
+- Complete the following Results form before the results deadline (this is usually 1 week after the end of the season).

 We also recommend to the pub owners that they should give TD's a small token of appreciation as a thanks for running the poker night.
 We suggest to them that that something like a couple of free pints, or a food discount would be appropriate.